memmaptensor/ComfyUI-RK-Sampler/README.md

 Runge-Kutta methods generally have less discretization error than standard diffusion sampling methods, allowing for the use of high CFG scales (within practical limits) to create high-quality results without artifacts.

+## Conditions for adding new solvers
+- No implicit solvers
+  - Implicit solvers require root-finding, meaning a Jacobian has to be computed by running a backward pass through the model during LBFGS optimization.
+- No non-RK methods
+  - This would cut off linear multistep methods like Adams-Bashforth or Adams predictor-corrector.
+  - From my testing, RK methods perform better, even for explicit RK vs. predictor-corrector linear multistep.
+- No duplicate methods
+  - If two methods have different coefficients, they aren't duplicates.
+  - SciPy methods have different coefficients and solver implementations.

 ## Changelog
 #### 24/07/24
 - Added solver settings for `adaptive_scipy`